 I was in the same rut a few years ago.
 Although I really liked my job, I felt agitated.
 Why?
 I was only working 140 hours a month, but the rotating schedule of EM shift work wore me down.
 My days off were spent recovering from the busy string of shifts I had just finished.
 There wasn’t much time, or frankly energy, to be creative and try new things.

 I began picking up locum shifts in addition to my full time job to supplement income and pay off student debt.
 At the same time, I filed for incorporation of my side gig.
 Although this added to my work load, I realized quickly that locum work had a lot of potential.
 How?
 I gave the locum job shifts I could work instead of being handed a schedule every month.
-They always seemed to work around my schedule and were grateful for any shifts I could give them.
-I’m not going to lie, but it felt good being thanked.
+They always seemed to work around my schedule and were extremely grateful for any shifts I could offer them.
+I’m not going to lie, but it felt good finally being appreciated.